Tell the Council Tax department that someone has died

 How to notify the Council Tax team that someone has died

-Tell us that someone has died via our online form.
+You can let us know that someone has died via our online form.

 If you'd prefer to speak to someone you can call the Council Tax team on 01480 388030.